Skip to main content

 • Capture the transition: Don't just focus on the moment the sun dips below the horizon.
 The changing colours of the sky before and after are just as beautiful.

-Frequently Asked Questions about visiting the London Eye at sunset
+Frequently asked questions about visiting the London Eye at sunset

 You'll want to book your ticket for a time slot that starts about 30-60 mins before the official sunset time on your chosen date.
 This allows you to experience the transition from daylight to the "golden hour" and then to the illuminated cityscape as you complete your 30-min rotation.
 Keep in mind that sunset times vary significantly throughout the year in London.